JoephyZeng/joephyzeng.github.io/_pages/about.md

   - /about.html
 ---

-Zhuohui Zeng now is a PhD candidate in Prof. [Xian (Sherry) Chen](https://xchen.mae.ust.hk/#/home)'s research group.
+Zhuohui Zeng graduated from Hong Kong University of Science and Technology as a Ph.D in Mechanical Engineering.
+His supervisors are Prof. [Xian (Sherry) Chen](https://xchen.mae.ust.hk/#/home) and Prof. [Shengwang Du](https://personal.utdallas.edu/~dusw/).
 In September 2016, Joephy obtained his B.Eng from Sun Yat-sen University.
 Joephy's research interest mainly focuses on martensitic materials, differential interference microscopy system, experimental mechanics, nano-mechanics, energy conversion and funtional material synthesis.

 <!---front page of a website that is powered by the [academicpages template]